csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

 So that I could find out businesses that I am interested in.
 Given I do not know what starting up businesses do we have this year, WHEN I go to the campaign for financial supports,
-THEN I find out the company I have interestes.
+THEN I find out the company I have interests.

 ----
 ## Intellectual Property Confidentiality Agreement